Tyrrrz/Contextual/Readme.md

 async Task Main()
 {
-    using var cts = new CancellationTokenSource(TimeSpan.FromSeconds(5));
+    // Create a cancellation token source which will time out in 5 seconds using var cts = new CancellationTokenSource(TimeSpan.FromSeconds(5));

-    using (Context.Provide(new CancellationContext(cts.Token)))
+    // Wrap the token in a context and provide it to nested operations using (Context.Provide(new CancellationContext(cts.Token)))
     {
-        // Note: cancellation token is not explicitly passed await DoSomething();
+        // Note that cancellation token is not passed explicitly here await DoSomething();
     }
 }